How is Eldorado Gold Corporation's (NYSE: EGO) stock expected to perform amid current market woes? - The Dwinnex

 Earnings Estimates

-The company has 5 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 5 different market analysts.
 On average, analysts expect EPS of $0.2 for the current quarter, with a high estimate of $0.22 and a low estimate of $0.17, while EPS last year was $0.22.
 The consensus estimate for the next quarter is $0.22, with high estimates of $0.26 and low estimates of $0.18.

 Analysts are recommending an EPS of between $0.5 and $0.1 for the fiscal current year, implying an average EPS of $0.31.
 EPS for the following year is $0.7, with 11 analysts recommending between $1.05 and $0.46.